 The HexEditor extension sees further improvements this iteration with support for copy and paste, file watching, and find and replace.
-A full list of notable changes can be found in the README.
+A full list of notable changes can be found in the CHANGELOG.
 Any feedback or issues experienced can be filed against the vscode-hexeditor repository.

 Copy and Paste Support